The Future: Men's Health Initiative (part 3)

 So, in short, the importance of your role as a father cannot be overstated.
 Yes we can work on sperm health.
 We can reduce inflammation and improve fertility outcomes with diet, supplements and of course acupuncture.
 However, your role doesn’t end there.
 The value of your unique skills, attentiveness, and care is much greater than ever before understood.

 If you have any questions about your own health picture, I am always available for a chat.
-Call today and book your free 15 minute phone consultation, or, if your ready to get started, book in for your initial one hour intake and treatment.
+Call today and book your free 15 minute phone consultation, or, if you're ready to get started, book in for your initial one hour intake and treatment.
 It’s free if you book with me in the month of June.